-All classes are free to the public, thanks to grants from the CA and NV OHV Commissions.
+All classes are free to the public, thanks to a grant from the California Department of Parks and Recreation, Off-Highway Motor Vehicle Recreation Division (OHMVR Division).
 Please read all of the information on this page thoroughly before registering.
 Registration for each class will begin on the date specified, and no spaces can be reserved prior to this time.
 There is a maximum enrollment of 10 people per class.

 To register, please download and complete the liability release and participant info documents.
 When classes become available for registration, a link to the specific class will appear at the bottom of this page.
 When you click on this link, you'll be prompted to enter your information and upload your completed documents.

 - Jan 25, 26, 27 in Truckee (opens for registration at 8am on Dec 17th)

 - Feb 1, 2, 3 in Truckee (opens for registration at 8am on Dec 24th)

 - Feb 22, 23, 24 in South Lake Tahoe (opens for registration at 8am on Jan 14th)

 - Mar 1, 2, 3 in South Lake Tahoe (opens for registration at 8am on Jan 21st)